 In Subsection 629.03 revise the fifth and sixth paragraphs with the following:

 All survey records generated shall be the property of the Department and shall be available to the Engineer for inspection or reproduction at all times.
 All survey records shall be transmitted to the Engineer for inclusion into the project records before final project acceptance.
-All survey records shall be stamped with the seal of, and signed by, the responsible PLS identified in subsection 629.01.
+All survey records shall be electronically sealed by the responsible PLS identified in subsection 629.01.

-electronic format is used it shall contain the same information and format as required in the Survey Manual Chapter 6, Section 6.1.15, for written documentation, a printout shall be signed and sealed by the PLS in responsible charge of establishing the monuments as identified in subsection 629.01, and shall be submitted to the Engineer on a CD ROM compact disc, or other acceptable medium which contains the stakeout data and the raw data from the actual placement of the monuments.
+The electronically sealed survey records shall contain the same information and format as required in the Survey Manual Chapter 6, Section 6.1.15,including the stakeout data and the raw data from the actual placement of the monuments and shall be submitted to the Engineer.

 In Subsection 629.05, last (4) revise with the following:

-A signed and sealed statement by the responsible PLS that states the replacement monument's positional tolerance has not been degraded.
+A n electronically sealed statement by the responsible PLS that states the replacement monument's positional tolerance has not been degraded.
 The documentation shall conform to the owner of the monument's specifications which control the work.

 In Subsection 629.09 revise the third and fourth paragraphs with the following:

-Legible signed and sealed copies of survey records in accordance with subsection 629.03 shall be submitted on a monthly basis to the Engineer for completed work before payment is made for that pay item.
+Legible electronically sealed copies of survey records in accordance with subsection 629.03 shall be submitted on a monthly basis to the Engineer for completed work before payment is made for that pay item.

-Before final payment is made, the following three items shall be completed, bear the seal and signature of the responsible PLS identified in subsection 629.01, and have copies submitted to the Engineer for review prior to being deposited with the county in accordance with Title 38 CRS, Property – Real and Personal, State Board Rules and Policies, MOU, and the CDOT Survey Manual:
+Before final payment is made, the following three items shall be completed, be electronically sealed by the responsible PLS identified in subsection 629.01, and be submitted to the Engineer for review prior to being deposited with the county in accordance with Title 38 CRS, Property – Real and Personal, State Board Rules and Policies, MOU, and the CDOT Survey Manual:

 All survey records.